DR. REBECCA BEST

 University of Missouri at Kansas City

-I am an assistant professor in the Department of Political Science at the University of Missouri at Kansas City, where I am also an associate faculty member of the Women, Gender, and Sexuality Studies program.
+I am an associate professor in the Department of Political Science at the University of Missouri at Kansas City, where I am also an associate faculty member of the Women, Gender, and Sexuality Studies program.
 My research focuses on women in conflict, negotiations between states and factionalized insurgencies, and the reintegration of veterans.
-I currently serve on the editorial board of International Interactions.
+I currently serve on the editorial board of International Interactions and am a member of the board of the International Studies Association - Midwest.
 I am a native of North Carolina, where I earned my doctorate from the University of North Carolina in 2012.

 MILITARY SERVICE AND LEGISLATIVE AGENDAS: A STUDY OF LEGISLATORS IN FOUR STATES

 Candidates often highlight military experience on the campaign trail.
 Do they also govern differently?
 This study examines whether and how military experience is associated with state lawmaking.
 We examine legislative productivity, success rates, and the substantive content of legislation with a large original dataset.
 The data include over 60,000 bills introduced in four state legislatures over a 10-year time span, coded for their substantive focus.
 It also includes information on characteristics of over 3,000 legislators.
 Our analysis of these data indicates that veterans do not differ in overall levels of productivity, but do have common legislative agendas.
 Veterans’ shared legislative agendas are not narrowly confined to defense or security issues, but vary depending on state context.
 This is, to our knowledge, the most extensive empirical analysis of the legislative behavior of veterans in a single study.

 Chapter in Invisible Veterans, ed.
 Kate Hendricks Thomas and Kyleanne Hunter

 LEGISLATIVE GENDER DIVERSITY AND THE RESOLUTION OF CIVIL CONFLICT